tigerbeetle/tigerbeetle/docs/quick-start/cli-repl.md

 sidebar_position: 4
 ---

-# Creating accounts and transfers with the CLI client
+# Creating accounts and transfers with the CLI repl

 Once you've got some TigerBeetle replicas running, let's connect to the replicas and do some accounting!